 “And all this is from God, who has reconciled us to himself through Christ

-and given us the ministry of reconciliation” 2 Corinthians 5:18
+and given us the ministry of reconciliation.”
+(2 Corinthians 5:18)

 what is reconciliation?

 With contrite hearts, we are also called to reflect upon the effects of our sins upon the wider community and how we might participate in sinful systems.
-Contrition and conversion lead us to seek a forgiveness for our sins so as to repair damaged relationships with God, self, and others.
+Contrition and conversion lead us to seek forgiveness for our sins to repair damaged relationships with God, self, and others.
 We believe that only ordained priests have the faculty of absolving sins from the authority of the Church in the name of Jesus Christ (CCC 1495).
 Our sins are forgiven by God, through the priest.

 With contrite hearts, we are also called to reflect upon the effects of our sins upon the wider community and how we might participate in sinful systems.
-Contrition and conversion lead us to seek a forgiveness for our sins so as to repair damaged relationships with God, self, and others.
+Contrition and conversion lead us to seek forgiveness for our sins to repair damaged relationships with God, self, and others.
 We believe that only ordained priests have the faculty of absolving sins from the authority of the Church in the name of Jesus Christ (CCC 1495).
 Our sins are forgiven by God, through the priest.

 RECONCILIATION schedule